mirko/SonOTA/README.md

 # SonOTA

+A script to update a Sonoff device from the stock firmware to [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/).

+This is **beta** software, and it may not work 100% of the time, and require to manually flash your device.

 ## Updating a new Sonoff device

 The latest updates include binary files (thanks to the great work by https://github.com/khcnz/Espressif2Arduino) so you can update your Sonoff device